-If you’re injured in a car accident in Maryland, the at-fault driver is liable for your medical bills.
+If you suffer car accident injuries in Maryland, the at-fault driver is liable for your medical bills.
 State law requires motorists to carry personal injury liability auto insurance for such expenses, and even drivers most companies won’t insure can purchase coverage from Maryland Auto Insurance (formerly known as MAIF).
 You may file a claim for damages with the at-fault driver’s insurance company, but doing so doesn’t guarantee all your bills will be paid or in a timely fashion because:

 - You probably won’t get a settlement until you’ve recovered completely.